A-Attipoe/Machine-Learning-Projects/README.md

  * Potassium content ratio in the soil
  * pH value of the soil

-Using supervised machine learning, I dived into the dataset to help a farmer decide the best feature for accurately predicting the crop
+Using supervised machine learning, I dived into the dataset to help the farmer decide the best feature for accurately predicting the crop to plant on his field